Financial planning tools and services to put you on the path to the future you want

-For some retirees these distributions are an essential part of their retirement income.
+For some retirees, these distributions are an essential part of their retirement income.
 For others, they have other sources of income and don’t need some or all of the amount of these distributions.

-If the RMD is not needed it behooves you to look at strategies to minimize the amount of the distribution or defer it and the accompanying tax hit.
-These strategies should be viewed in the overall context of your retirement plan, tax avoidance is a tactic not an objective unto itself.
+If the RMD is not needed, it behooves you to look at the best strategies to manage required minimum distributions and minimize the amount of the distribution or defer it and the accompanying tax hit.
+These strategies should be viewed in the overall context of your retirement plan.
+Tax avoidance is a tactic, not an objective unto itself.

 Here are 6 ways you can minimize the impact of your withdrawals:

 The QCD rules allow you to donate up to $100,000 of your RMD to a qualified charitable organization.
 The amount given to the charity is not taxable, though there is no additional deduction for the charitable contribution.
-QDCs will lower your tax hit and allow you to fulfill your charitable intentions at the same time.
+QCDs will lower your tax hit and allow you to fulfill your charitable intentions at the same time.